 Additional Planning Information and Parking

 No pets are allowed in the canyon unless by special permit (canyon residents, service and rescue dogs).

-As of 2016, due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling with friends and family.
-To that end, during these event days, Snowbird will be charging $10 (cash-only) for parking in lots accessed via Entries 1, 2 and 4.
-Credit cards are accepted for food and drink; some event vendors are cash-only and an ATM is available onsite.
+Due to the popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling with friends and family.
+To that end, during these event days, Snowbird will be charging $12 for parking in lots accessed via Entries 1, 2 and 4.
+Payment by credit or debit card only will be accepted upon entry.
+Inside the event, credit cards are accepted for food and drink; some event vendors are cash-only and an ATM is available onsite.